Welcome!

 View teachingKickboxing

 Alongside my academic career, I compete internationally in WAKO kickboxing at the highest level.
-I am the current World and European Champion, ranked number one in the world, with nine national titles and eight World Cup victories.
+I am the current World and European Champion, ranked number one in the world, with nine World Cup victories.
 I serve as the athlete spokesman for German kickboxers and previously served on the executive committee of Athleten Deutschland and the athlete committee of the German Olympic Sports Confederation (DOSB) (2023–2025).